I didn't vote for Obama, but I identified with him last night.

 I feel the same way about the state of sales, my accomplishments, the things I didn't accomplish and I'm thinking that it's probably time to get done what I can get done this year, but let term limits kick in and leave office with the President.

 Don't misunderstand.
 I, like POTUS wonder if another term would allow me to make a difference, but then....

 Let me apply some of his words to our world.
 “It’s one of the few regrets of my career, that the rancor and suspicion between the buyers and sellers has gotten worse instead of better.”
 I ask you, can Caveat Emptor be balanced against Buyers are Liars?
 Did your mother tell you that you can lie to a salesman and still go to heaven?
 Have you ever stretched the truth with a prospect to get the sale?
-If you've read our Road Map, you read, "It's not about you."
+If you've read my process, you read, "It's not about you."
 If you read Pete Caputa's article, you may have read Marcus Sheridan's quote, "They don’t care if you...
 Consumers care about themselves.
 They care about how *they* want to learn, buy, shop, and communicate."
 He's right.
 His ego still gets in my way, but he's right about consumers.

 Mr. Obama closed his speech with, "I believe in change because I believe in you, the American people and that's why I stand here as confident as I have ever been that the state of our union is strong."
 I, Rick Roberge believe in those salespeople that don't lie and don't tolerate lies.
 I believe in those business owners that want to understand their customers and won't offer if it's not the right solution.
 I believe in those professional salespeople that understand that they are responsible for their prospect's comfort, needs, honesty or lack thereof.
 It is the salesperson's job to discern if it's a fit.
 Not the other way around.
 It's the salesperson's duty to be the person that a buyer needs them to be, but not necessarily the person that the buyer wants them to be.